SavvyWombat/color-php/README.md

 ## Modifying a color

-The following methods are available on any registered color model by default:
+The following methods are available on any registered color type by default:

 - `red($value)`
 - `green($value)`